Overview

 Clients may pay more or less than they might otherwise pay if purchasing the services separately.

-limited to, the size of the account; the types of securities and strategies involved; the amount of trading
+not limited to, the size of the account; the types of securities and strategies involved; the amount of

-effected; and the actual costs of such services if purchased separately
+trading effected; and the actual costs of such services if purchased separately.

-platform fees (if applicable), transaction charges and other account-related fees assessed by the
+and/or platform fees (if applicable), transaction charges and other account-related fees assessed

-account custodian or Commonwealth are not negotiable.
-Financial Council may waive all or a portion
+by the account custodian or Commonwealth are not negotiable.
+Financial Council may waive all or

-of the advisory fee, whether on an ongoing or a one-time basis, in its sole discretion.
-In the event a
+a portion of the advisory fee, whether on an ongoing or a one-time basis, in its sole discretion.
+In

-client terminates an advisory agreement with Financial Council, any unearned fees resulting from
+the event a client terminates an advisory agreement with Financial Council, any unearned fees

 Payment of Advisory Fees